EvernodeXRPL/evernode-sdk/hotpocket/reference-contract-protocol.md

 The NPL channel is used to interchange messages between [smart contracts](concepts.md#smart-contract) running on each and every node in the [cluster](concepts.md#hotpocket-cluster), where HotPocket acts as an intermediary.
 The smart contract sends NPL messages to HotPocket via the NPL file descriptor, and HotPocket broadcasts the message to all the connected [UNL](concepts.md#unl---unique-node-list) nodes in the cluster.
 Furthermore, the NPL messages sent by other peers are also sent to the smart contract from HotPocket using this file descriptor.<br><br> The NPL message can be in any format that needs to be transferred between peers.
 This channel can be used if we cannot assure that all the smart contracts in the cluster nodes are generating the same particular result (e.g.- random number).
 Hence, using this channel we can share the result between all the nodes and elect one result upon agreement.

 ### Read NPL messages
 The HotPocket consensus engine reads the corresponding file descriptor, obtains the message, and broadcasts it to the UNL.
 However, the node is an OBSERVER or a non-UNL node, which means it does not broadcast the NPL messages.
-This role is defined in the HotPocket configuration file `hp.cfg`.
+This role is defined in the HotPocket configuration file [hp.cfg](reference-configuration.md).

 Once a node receives NPL messages, the NPL inputs are fed into the contract as sequence packets.
 It first sends the HEX `public key` buffer which has a length of 33 bytes (66 chars. = 2 chars. for key type prefix + 64 chars. for key) and then the `data` buffer (`<pub_key><data>`).